Introduction

 What is PCB Panelization and Why is it Important?

 PCB panelization refers to the strategic arrangement of multiple individual printed circuit boards onto a single, larger manufacturing panel.
-This process is fundamental in modern electronics production, significantly enhancing efficiency, controlling costs, and maintaining consistent product quality during mass fabrication.
+This process is fundamental in modern electronics production, significantly enhancing efficiency, controlling PCB board cost, and maintaining consistent product quality during mass fabrication.
 By consolidating several boards into one panel, manufacturers can streamline automated assembly processes, simplify material handling, and ultimately reduce overall production expenditures.
 Following the assembly phase, these grouped boards undergo a separation process, known as depanelization, which is performed using mechanical methods tailored to the specific panelization technique initially chosen.

 How Does V-Cut (V-Scoring) Work in PCB Manufacturing?